PubInv/ventmon-ventilator-inline-test-monitor/README.md

 The idea is to make a standalone inline device plugged into the airway.
 It serves a dual purpose as a monitor/alarm when used on an actual patient, and a test devices for testing prototype ventilators.
 It also allows for burnin.

 VentMon depends on the following Arduino library for communication with Sensirion flow sensors: [SFM3X00](https://github.com/PubInv/SFM3x00)

 Assembly instructions can be found here: [Assembly Instructions](https://docs.google.com/document/d/1n-Ja3UgbrCLcY8kx9rmTZB7b3yNJ_DnjpA1hwfMbgXk/edit#)

 Initial BOM can be found here: [BOM](https://docs.google.com/document/d/1n-Ja3UgbrCLcY8kx9rmTZB7b3yNJ_DnjpA1hwfMbgXk/edit#)

 ## Status

+** May 25th **

+We have now shipped 4 VentMons.
+Most recent modifications involved using the "pirds_library" more universally.

 ** May 7th **